davidkamere/web-viewer/README.md

 npm install
 ```

-Then run the following command to run the application
+Then run the following command to start the application

 ```bash
 npm run dev